 This is basically the free version of a content upgrade (free because there’s no email address required).
 It’s not nearly as good for lead generation, because you aren’t getting someone’s contact information, but it is a way to keep them on your site and engaged until they are ready to give you their information.

-Here’s an example of a related reading box at the end of a blog post on the Stripe blog.
-Notice the content upgrade just above it.
-It’s okay to offer both.
+Here’s an example of a related reading box at the end of a blog post on the Act-On blog.

 This is a tactic you should be using all over your site, but especially on your blog.
 Actually, many smaller B2B companies ask for sign-ups only on their blog.
 They don’t have opt-in forms in the footer, or anywhere else.